You can reply on any Fediverse (Mastodon, Pleroma, etc.) website or app by pasting this URL into the search field of your client:

 Since the beginnings of Delta Chat in a small city north of Hamburg almost five years ago, we have posted little about the wonderful and diverse ways people use our apps.
 We usually prefer to share completed releases instead of pre-announcing or trying to create hype by boasting about users and growth.
 Avoiding popularity is not merely born out of humility, but also realism as we can only address so much feedback and suggestions.
 If we are over capacity, feature requests and ideas turn into pressure and stress.
 This post is not a pre-announcement but a ride through what’s currently developing, about how we are doing things and about job offers to join our UX-oriented developments.

-Sharing web apps in a chat (webxdc)
+Sharing web apps in a chat (webxdc) was released in mid-2022.

 Our Poll example app is 6 kilobytes large and, as with all webxdc apps shared in a chat, it features these wonderful properties and UX conveniences: